800-450-6118

 Choosing the wrong wrist splint for carpal tunnel syndrome can actually make your condition worse.
 For instance, do you wear a splint at night but wake up with intense symptoms in your fingers and hand?
 If so, chances are you're wearing the wrong splint for this condition.

 This article shows you what to look for in a wrist splint in order to properly treat carpal tunnel syndrome.
 Just as importantly, it shows you which wrist splints to avoid.
+The best and worst wrist splints for carpal tunnel are listed below.

 where are carpal tunnel symptoms